The Commonplace

 0.07

 Policy guidance should target pairing AI diffusion with training, management practices, and organizational reforms to maximize social returns, and evaluations should assess both short-run costs and longer-run productivity trajectories.
-Governance And Regulation positive medium policy effectiveness in improving productivity returns to AI/digital investments
+Governance And Regulation positive policy effectiveness in improving productivity returns to AI/digital investments

 n=145